abridged/collabland-dev/telefrens/intro.md

 :::info

-The Leaderboard tracks everyone's Telefrens Points/[community points] ()/reward points WHICH ONE??? versus other claim participants.
+The Leaderboard tracks everyone's Telefrens [referral points] () versus other claim participants.

 :::

-Passholders and Creators can claim community rewards at the end of each claim period.
-Community rewards are proportional to an individual's leaderboard rank.
+Passholders and Creators can claim referral rewards at the end of each claim period.
+Rewards are proportional to an individual's Leaderboard rank, i.e. higher rank == more rewards.

 Everyone can see their ranking on the Leaderboard using `/leaderboard` command with the Telefrens bot in Telegram.

-#### Points Formula
+### Points Formula

 The Points formula will be adjusted at the discretion of the Collab.Land team.
 The initial Community Points formula is:

 1. +1 Point when a user you invite onboards to Telefrens